Sloane-J/astro-blog/src/data/blog-posts/quantum-computing.md

 ---
+draft: false
-title: "NVIDIA's New Gaming GPU: The Revolution is Here"
+title: 'NVIDIA''s New Gaming GPU: The Revolution is Here'
+description: >-
-description: "Exploring NVIDIA's latest graphics card and what it means for gamers and creators."
+  Exploring NVIDIA's latest graphics card and what it means for gamers and creators.
+date: 2025-03-14T00:00:00.000Z
-publishDate: "March 14, 2025"
+publishDate: 'March 14, 2025'
-author: "Alex Parker"
-featuredImage: "/images/blog/nvidia-gpu-2025.jpg"
+featuredImage: /images/blog/nvidia-gpu-2025.jpg
+author: Samuel D. Jnr
-category: "Tech and Science"
+category: Tech and Science
-tags: ["nvidia", "gpu", "gaming", "hardware"]
+tags:
+  - nvidia
+  - gpu
+  - gaming
+  - hardware
 featured: true
-draft: false
+keywords:
+  - Nvidia
 ---

 # NVIDIA's New Gaming GPU: The Revolution is Here